Frequently Asked Questions

 -

-I ask that you provide 48-hour notice if you need to cancel or reschedule our weekly session.
+(Re: psychotherapy) - I ask that you provide 48-hour notice if you need to cancel or reschedule our weekly session.
 For any sessions canceled within that 48-hour window, I assess a $125 cancellation fee.
-Many clinicians charge their full self-pay rate for cancellation fees, so I believe that $125 is a fair compromise, and one that still encourages consistent attendance and communication.
 I have a limited cancellation policy because I have seen the most progress when we meet weekly and consistently.
 We can discuss this further in our complementary call.
 I am happy to accomodate vacations and to discuss make-up sessions, as well.

 -